KendallButler98/KendallButler98.github.io/README.md

 Now that I have earned my PhD, I look forward to taking the next steps in my career.
 With years of experience working and teaching using python, I have a solid bedrock on which to begin a career in data-science.
 In addition, my experience in physics and my work as a PhD researcher have given me excellent tools, including problem solving, adaptability and perseverance through difficult projects.
 I am confident that I can learn and adapt to any challenges that I may face as a data scientist, and am excited to leverage my skillset to bring data-focused insights to problems that are faced by my future employer.

+### Skills:
+- Python
+- Data Analysis
+- Problem Solving
+- Numerical Simulation
+- Communication (teaching, writing)
+- Passing experience in: C++, MATLAB

 ## Projects

-### 1 - Neuronal traveling waves form preferred pathways using synaptic plasticity - Published in the Journal of Computational Neuroscience
+### Project 1 - Neuronal traveling waves form preferred pathways using synaptic plasticity - Published in the Journal of Computational Neuroscience

 **link to open-access paper:** [https://link.springer.com/article/10.1007/s10827-024-00890-2](https://link.springer.com/article/10.1007/s10827-024-00890-2)